Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

 Read our guidance for staff, students and applicants.

-St George’s are running a series of webinars which are open to everyone.
-They are most relevant for people interested in starting a university course in 2021, but teachers, parents and carers are also welcome to attend.
+St George’s recently ran a series of webinars which are most relevant for people interested in starting a university course in 2021.

 These live, online only events will allow you to find out more about applying for and studying medicine, healthcare and science courses, from the comfort of your own home.
 You’ll also have the chance to have your questions answered at the end of each event.